siddharth-2001/chatapp/README.md

     ~ Post "recipient" and make sure you have added your auth token in the headers.
     ~ Output: chat room name will be returned on successful request we can now use this to chat with the other user.
   - api/chat/lobby/{chat-room-name}/{token}/ (WEBSOCKET)
-    ~ Opens a simple html page to start chat
+    ~ Opens a simple html page to start chat.
+Only the allowed users in the specific chat room can join.
+You need to create a chat with an online user to access this page.

+  - api/chat/send/ (POST)
+    Post "message" and "recipient", the recipient is the phone number of the recipient user.